tmthyln/personal-website-old/posts/210118-leftprime.md

 @def tags = ["julia", "math", "cs"]
 @def date = Date(2021, 1, 18)
 @def rss = "What happens when we traverse the grid of Gaussian integers by turning left whenever we hit a Gaussian prime?
 This is a Julia implementation of a simulation originally in Python (but was too slow for interactive exploration) of an idea originally brought up on Stack Overflow.
 Lots of interesting images."
+@def desc = "What happens when we traverse the grid of Gaussian integers by turning left whenever we hit a Gaussian prime?
+This is a Julia implementation of a simulation originally in Python (but was too slow for interactive exploration) of an idea originally brought up on Stack Overflow.
+Lots of interesting images."
 @def sidetoc = true

 \toc